opedroso/rust-windbg/README.md

 error: process didn't exit successfully: `target\debug\stack_overflow_v2.exe` (exit code: 0xc00000fd, STATUS_STACK_OVERFLOW)
 ```

-Interesting that the results still differ slightly between --release and debug targets.
+Interesting that the results still differ slightly between --release and dev targets.
 At least the stacks extents are the same for both cases.
-It is also interesting to notice that the stacks are placed are located next to each other.
+It is also interesting to notice that the stacks are located next to each other.
 For both targets, the stack for thread1 starts where the stack for the main thread ends.
 They are contiguous in memory.
 We should not rely on this information but it is interesting to know that this takes place.
 </details>